First, save your presentation, create a designs

 So, when you edit one of the desings inside the designs

-folder of your presentation, open the presentation in marmota.app and select that design.
+folder of your presentation, select that design in your current presentation.
 When you save your changes, you will see the effect they have on your presentation almost immediately.

 , design.css